PX4/PX4-Autopilot/apps/examples/README.txt

   A mindlessly simple test of an ADC devices.
 It simply reads from the ADC device and dumps the data to the console forever.

+  This test depends on these specific ADC/NSH configurations settings (your specific ADC settings might require additional settings).

+    CONFIG_ADC - Enabled ADC support
-    - CONFIG_NSH_BUILTIN_APPS - Build the ADC test as an NSH built-in function.
+    CONFIG_NSH_BUILTIN_APPS - Build the ADC test as an NSH built-in function.
       Default: Built as a standalone problem

+  Specific configuration options for this example include:

-    - CONFIG_EXAMPLES_ADC_DEVPATH - The path to the ADC device.
-Default: /dev/adc0
-    - CONFIG_EXAMPLES_ADC_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
+    CONFIG_EXAMPLES_ADC_DEVPATH - The path to the ADC device.
+Default: /dev/adc0 CONFIG_EXAMPLES_ADC_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
       is defined, then the number of samples is provided on the command line and this value is ignored.
 Otherwise, this number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
-    - CONFIG_EXAMPLES_ADC_GROUPSIZE - The number of samples to read at once.
+    CONFIG_EXAMPLES_ADC_GROUPSIZE - The number of samples to read at once.
       Default: 4

 examples/buttons